Appointments

 Routine Appointment

-• use our appointment request form, Monday to Friday 8am to 6pm.
-We will respond within 4 hours during opening times
+• use our Accurx Online Consult form, Monday to Friday 8am to 6.30pm.
+We will respond within the end of the working day.

 • use your NHS account (through the NHS website or NHS App) to book a screening test or vaccination